 By interlinking relevant content topics, you’re helping readers discover more valuable information on your website, increase time spent, reduce bounce rate and provide better user experience of your blog.

 #2.
-Create valuable contents.
+Create valuable content.

 Every other known recommendation on how you can reduce the high bounce rate on your blog will be completely useless if your blog contains nothing but junk information.